The Different Types of Bond Failure

 Adhesive failure is a different type of bond failure that occurs when the adhesive hasn’t properly bonded to one of the substrates.
 This is also called delamination.
 This type of failure for bonds typically occurs when you try to bond dissimilar materials.

 Adhesive failure can be the result of poor surface preparation, a low application temperature, or a long open time.
 It may also occur because the surface energy of the substrate was lower than the surface energy of the adhesive.
-Low surface energy substrates include polyethylene and polypropylene.
+Gluing polyethylene and polypropylene, for example, tends to be more challenging because of their low surface energy.

 To prevent adhesive failure, you may need to do more preparation before applying the adhesive.
 You could also look for another adhesive that will bond better with the substrate that was part of the failure.
 Infinity Bond MMA 500 is one such product designed to bond to more difficult substrates like polyethylene and polypropylene.